Checkerboard Marble Cake is such a cute and fun cake to make for someone who, like me, cannot decide between chocolate and vanilla.

 I’ve been dying to try one of these checkerboard cakes since I first saw the video circulating around Facebook.
 I’m not sure who originated this technique – but my hat is totally off to you.
 It is SO COOL.

-My favorite mother-in-law has been hinting around on Facebook and at family gatherings a little bit lately and letting me know a bit too much time has passed since I made her favorite cake – the Hostess Cake, and I haven’t posted any desserts around here since my Meyer Lemon Orange Meringue Pie back in April.
+My favorite mother-in-law has been hinting around on Facebook and at family gatherings a little bit lately and letting me know a bit too much time has passed since I made her favorite cake – the Hostess Cake, and I haven’t posted any desserts around here since my Meyer Lemon-Orange Meringue Pie.

 It was time.